Disney Platform Distribution: Disney–ABC International Television

 With the March 14, 2018, strategic reorganization in anticipation of integrating 21st Century Fox's assets, Walt Disney Direct-to-Consumer & International was formed with distribution units being moved over from Disney-ABC Television Group.
 In July 2019, Marinelli announced her resignation, ending a 34-year long tenure with the company.
 Janice Marinelli, president of global content sales and distribution, would report to Mayer.
 Disney announced it would combine all the company's media sales and channel distribution into one organization.
 ESPN's executive vice president Justin Connolly was promoted to the newly created role of president of media distribution, reporting to Mayer.
 With a leadership change in this new segment in May 2020, the media distribution group was moved to Disney Media Networks.
+Then on August 10, 2020, Disney Media Distribution replaced 20th Television as a syndication and distribution arm.

 Disney Platform Distribution, Inc.

 On October 12, 2020, Disney CEO Bob Chapek announced a strategic reorganization that created a new division of the company, Media and Entertainment Distribution, that is being led by Kareem Daniel.
 Under the new structure, Disney created a group responsible for both the dissemination and ad sales for all of its content, including across streaming services including Disney+.
 Effectively, that makes Disney Platform Distribution responsible for Disney–ABC Domestic Television, Walt Disney Studios Home Entertainment, and Walt Disney Studios Motion Pictures.

 In February 2023, the reinstated Disney CEO Bob Iger restructured the company, restoring theatrical distribution and Disney Music Group back to Walt Disney Studios chairman.
 The rest of Disney Platform Distribution would serve as a shared service for both Disney Entertainment and ESPN.

-In May 2025, Justin Connolly, who reported to Disney chairmen Dana Walden, Alan Bergman, and Jimmy Pitaro, announced he will be stepping down as President of Disney Platform Distribution.
+In May 2025, Justin Connolly, who reported to Disney chairmen Dana Walden, Alan Bergman, and Jimmy Pitaro, announced he would be stepping down as President of Disney Platform Distribution.